Skip to main content

 Lead volume does not always equal lead quality.

 A campaign may generate many form submissions, but not all of them are relevant, ready, or valuable.
-Without lead scoring, teams may spend too much time on low-fit leads while better opportunities wait too long for follow-up.
+Without lead scoring, teams may spend too much time on low-fit leads while stronger opportunities wait too long for follow-up.

 Lead scoring helps teams answer practical questions:

-• Which leads should be contacted first?
+Which leads should be contacted first?

-• Which leads need more nurturing?
+Which leads need nurturing?

-• Which leads should not be sent to sales yet?
+Which leads should be reviewed manually?

 Lead Scoring vs Lead Qualification